Citius Pharmaceuticals Inc. (CTXR)'s Financial Results Comparing With Aytu BioScience Inc. (NASDAQ:AYTU) | New Business Observer

 Liquidity

-Citius Pharmaceuticals Inc. has a Current Ratio of 1.8 and a Quick Ratio of 1.8.
-Competitively, Aytu BioScience Inc.’s Current Ratio is 4.7 and has 4.4 Quick Ratio.
-Aytu BioScience Inc.’s better ability to pay short and long-term obligations than Citius Pharmaceuticals Inc.
+Citius Pharmaceuticals Inc.’s Current Ratio is 1.8 while its Quick Ratio is 1.8.
+On the competitive side is, Aytu BioScience Inc. which has a 4.7 Current Ratio and a 4.4 Quick Ratio.
+Aytu BioScience Inc. is better positioned to pay off short and long-term obligations compared to Citius Pharmaceuticals Inc.

-Citius Pharmaceuticals Inc. and Aytu BioScience Inc. has shares held by institutional investors as follows: 4.2% and 40.1%.
-Insiders held 42.8% of Citius Pharmaceuticals Inc. shares.
-Comparatively, 2.7% are Aytu BioScience Inc.’s share held by insiders.
+The shares of both Citius Pharmaceuticals Inc. and Aytu BioScience Inc. are owned by institutional investors at 4.2% and 40.1% respectively.
+Citius Pharmaceuticals Inc.’s share owned by insiders are 42.8%.
+Comparatively, 2.7% are Aytu BioScience Inc.’s share owned by insiders.

 Performance